k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 used together with `HRecord` in different scenarios.

-## Scenario 1: representation of Haskell values read from the database
+## Scenario 1: HsR, Haskell values read from the database

 This is the simplest scenario.
 Since we are only concerned about reading from the database here, we can safely ignore the question of whether `DEFAULT` can be